 What Legal Services Do You Need?

 Whether you’re seeking compensation for a tort or a class action, our law firm can help.
-We at Schmidt & Clark offer legal advice and free consultation for different types of lawsuits.
+We at Schmidt & Clark, LLP offer legal advice and free consultation for different types of lawsuits.

 Our mass tort attorneys specialize in defending groups of plaintiffs in cases of pharmaceutical claims, damaged products, and similar cases.